 No. The right to release in the policy does not apply if the agreement under which the software was developed includes provisions that bar open source release.

 What type of provisions can be included in sponsored agreements with relation to software development?

 It depends and as such, it is important to understand any requirements in the sponsored agreement that may bar or require open source release.
 Staff in Tech Comm are available to discuss these provisions, especially any effects on commercialization.
 The PI and Tech Comm will need to work with SPA to ensure that language needed to operationalize the choices made are appropriately included in the agreement.

 Royalty distribution is governed by Board of Regents Policy on Commercialization of Intellectual Property Rights.

 After recovering any out-of-pocket costs incurred during protection and licensing, such as costs to file a patent, and after subtracting a 15 percent administration fee to defray our operational costs, net proceeds from royalties are divided as follows:

 - The department, division, or center that supported the creation of the technology, to be spent in support of the inventor’s research or directly related University work

 - The collegiate unit that supported the creation of the technology

-- The Office of the Vice President for Research, to be spent in support of the University’s technology commercialization activities and to fund University research and scholarly activity
+- The Office of the Vice President for Research and Innovation, to be spent in support of the University’s technology commercialization activities and to fund University research and scholarly activity

 How Are Royalties Distributed?